hexbatch/apple-core/v1/docs/core/step-1-bounds/bound-overview.md

 Each boundary can have a location or time component, and each attribute can have multiple boundaries

 An attribute can have zero , one or many bounds.
-The bounds can be mixes of a time rules, map areas, paths
+The bounds can be mixes of a time rules, map areas, paths.
+Bounds can be applied to an attribute as long as the user is in a member in the group of the user

 Bounds can be edited only if they are not already in use